seriorfali/letz/README.md

 There will be full CRUD functionality for users for their profiles.
 Users will be able to CREATE a user profile, and upon signing in, have the ability to READ their user info, UPDATE/edit their information, and DESTROY their user profile.
 If the user attempts to provide credentials and fails at authentication three times in a row, they will be forwarded to the CREATE user (sign-up) page.

 The logged in user activities will be logged to a Mongo database.
-The object will include eight different activities to choose from
+The object will include eight different activities to choose from <!--name 8 activities here -->

 ## Technologies/APIs Used